-We seek to grow earnings across the Downstream & Chemicals value chain by making targeted investments to shift our exposure to higher-return segments while strengthening our refining and marketing value chains.
+We seek to grow earnings across the Downstream & Chemicals value chain by making targeted investments in higher-return segments while strengthening our refining and marketing value chains.

 The targeted investments are designed to strengthen our value chain, eliminate costs, and improve efficiencies.
 We continually examine ways to meet demand and policy changes.